Adrian Cheng: Business career

 In 2017, Cheng led the Victoria Dockside redevelopment of land held by New World since the 1970s, at a cost of $2.6 billion.
 As different phases of the development completed, new K11 ventures opened.
 This included K11 ARTUS, a luxury waterside residence that opened in the second half of 2019; the flagship K11 ATELIER, a Grade A office building; and Rosewood Hong Kong, a luxury hotel of New World.
 New World bought U.S.-based Rosewood in 2011.

-His philanthropic work led him to be featured in the 2017 edition of Asia's Heroes Of Philanthropy, published by Forbes magazine.
-He also launched C Ventures (rebranded as C Capital in September 2022), an investment fund investing in fashion, media and lifestyle start-ups.
+Cheng launched C Ventures (rebranded as C Capital in September 2022), an investment fund investing in fashion, media and lifestyle start-ups.
+In July 2025, the company will be listed on the Swiss Stock Exchange through a merger with Swiss-listed investment firm Youngtimers AG and the entity will be renamed C Capital AG upon approval and completion of the transaction.
 In 2018, Cheng founded the K11 Craft and Guild Foundation, a non-profit organisation to identify fast-disappearing crafts and offer public initiatives.

 In June 2019, he was named the "first global ambassador" of the Council of Fashion Designers of America (CFDA).
 In September 2019, Cheng presided over the announcement that New World would donate 3 million square feet of agricultural land to the government for public housing and related facilities, NGOs and to charities to develop social or transitional housing.
 Up to a third of the land was to be donated to an affordable social housing project.

 In 2019, Cheng was rewarded by the French government with Ordre des Arts et des Lettres.
 It was following K11's collaboration with Cannes Film Festival, which hosted its first ever film week in Hong Kong the same year.
 In October 2019, he became executive director of NWS Holdings, New World Development's infrastructure arm.
-On February 13, 2020, Cheng was named the executive chair of the New World subsidiary New World China Land, while keeping his role as executive vice-chairman of New World Development.
+On 13 February 2020, Cheng was named the executive chair of the New World subsidiary New World China Land, while keeping his role as executive vice-chairman of New World Development.
 As of 2020, he runs two private Hong Kong investment ventures: C Ventures and K11 Investment.
 Leaving his position as general manager, he was promoted to CEO of New World Development in May 2020.
 In October 2020, Cheng oversaw NWD's acquisition of the State Theatre Building in Hong Kong for redevelopment.
-A team of conversation consultants were setup to preserve the 68-year old building, which is a Grade 1 historical building.
+A team of conversation consultants were set up to preserve the 68-year old building, which is a Grade 1 historical building.
 Towards the end of the same year, Cheng first mentioned his and New World Developments vision for improving environmental, social, and corporate governance in Hong Kong.
 Creating Shared Value, abbreviated to CSV, was Cheng's proposal which he defined as "a connection between social progress and business success."
 The first project he believed this could be delivered on was the State Theatre site.